edward-matthews/edward-matthews/README.md

 - 🌱 I’m currently learning **React and Django.**

-- 🤝 I’m looking for help with [Iconic Yacht (primarily design!)](https://github.com/edward-matthews/iconic-yacht)
+- 🤝 I’m looking for help with [Iconic Yacht](https://github.com/edward-matthews/iconic-yacht).
+I'm looking to eventually add multiplayer through websockets and the design needs a considerable upgrade.

 - 👨‍💻 All of my projects are available at [https://github.com/edward-matthews](https://github.com/edward-matthews)